The RM Pressfit Vitamys pan - The monoblock philosophy

 6.2.
 A contribution to bone preservation

-The RM Pressfit Vitamys cup was designed to allow for easy and safe implantation.
-This includes intuitive instruments and a design that guarantees an optimal fit in different anatomical conditions.
+The RM Pressfit Vitamys cup was designed to enable simple and safe implantation.
+This includes intuitive instruments and a design that guarantees an optimal fit for varying anatomical conditions.

 Future prospects

-Through the combination of innovative materials and an optimized design, the RM Pressfit Vitamys cup will continue to set standards in endoprosthetics.
-Improvements in polyethylene design and new coatings could further improve their performance in the future.
+The combination of innovative materials and an optimized design will ensure that the RM Pressfit Vitamys acetabular cup continues to set standards in endoprosthetics.
+Improvements in the polyethylene design and new coatings could further enhance its performance in the future.

 Conclusion

-The RM Pressfit Vitamys pan combines the advantages of modern materials with a well-thought-out design that ensures maximum stability and minimal abrasion.
-Their outstanding clinical results and versatility make them the optimal choice for patients and surgeons.
+The RM Pressfit Vitamys acetabular cup combines the advantages of modern materials with a sophisticated design that ensures maximum stability and minimal wear.
+Its outstanding clinical results and versatility make it the optimal choice for patients and surgeons.

 MAKE AN APPOINTMENT?